Growing middle-class leading consumption drive in rapid-growth markets

 - Window of opportunity for RGMs to press ahead with economic reforms before liquidity is gradually withdrawn

 - Growth forecast to be close to 5% this year and above in 2015

 - Renewed capital flight could reduce growth to 3% in 2015

 - Number of middle-class RGM households to double in the next decade

-Kuala Lumpur, 10 February 2014 - Across the rapid-growth markets there will be nearly 200 million middle-class households by 2022 up from 94 million in 2012, according to EY’s latest Rapid-growth markets forecast (RGMF).
-With the growing middle class buying a wider range of consumer products and services, rapid-growth markets (RGMs) will increasingly look to their own markets to drive demand.
+London,4 February 2014: Across the rapid-growth markets there will be nearly 200 million middle-class households by 2022 up from 94 million in 2012, according to EY’s latest Rapid-growth markets forecast (RGMF) out today.
+With the growing middle class buying a wider range of consumer products and services rapid-growth markets (RGMs) will increasingly look to their own markets to drive demand.
 Over the medium-term, RGMs still hold many winning cards.

 As the number of middle class households increases, demand for health and education services is likely to expand significantly, also adding to the skills of the workforce.
 Spending on services such as communications, culture and recreation will grow at almost twice the pace of spending on food.